Girl Scouts of West Central Florida Summer Camp

 • Ages: 6–17 years old

-• Price: Non-members have an additional $45 fee for camp which includes a Girl Scout membership through September 2026, or an option to pay $91 for an extended Girl Scout membership through September 2027.
+• Price: Non-members have an additional $45 fee for camp which includes a Girl Scout membership through September 2026, with an option to pay $91 for an extended Girl Scout membership through September 2027.

-Girls entering grades 1–12 in fall 2026 can attend Girl Scouts of West Central Florida Summer Camp, and no prior Girl Scout experience is needed.
-Non-members can obtain Girl Scout membership through camp fees.
-Accessibility accommodations can be provided for a range of physical, medical, developmental, dietary, behavioral, or communicative abilities, and many programs may be modified to meet specific camper needs.
-Campers must be able to function independently in a 6:1 girl-to-adult ratio, and families of campers who use assistive technology such as wheelchairs, crutches, or braces are asked to contact camp directors in advance to plan the experience.
+Accessibility accommodations can be provided for a range of physical, medical, developmental, dietary, behavioral, or communicative abilities, and many programs may be modified to meet specific needs.
+If a camper has physical restrictions or uses assistive technology such as a wheelchair, crutches, or braces, families are asked to contact the camp directors so camp can plan the best possible experience.

-Camp staff receive more than ten days of training, including CPR and First Aid, safety and risk management, emergency response, activity leadership and outdoor skills, and how to support campers’ mental health, including homesickness and bullying.
+Camp staff are screened through in-depth interviews, multiple reference and background checks, and a drug screening.
+Camp staff go through more than ten days of training, including CPR and First Aid, safety and risk management, emergency response, activity leadership and outdoor skills, and how to support campers’ mental health, including homesickness and bullying.
 Staff who supervise specialized activities such as swimming and archery have additional training and qualifications.
-Camp staff are screened through in-depth interviews, multiple reference and background checks, and a drug screening.
-Salaries for camp staff start at $600 per week, and meals and housing are provided for most staff positions.
+Camp staff salaries start at $600 per week, and meals and housing are provided for most staff positions.

-Last updated February 15, 2026.
+Last updated June 1, 2026.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.